Diocese of Tucson: 1850 to 1900

-Leo XIII converted the Apostolic Vicariate of Arizona into the Diocese of Tucson on May 8, 1897, covering the entire Arizona Territory along with parts of New Mexico and Texas.
+Leo XIII converted the Apostolic Vicariate of Arizona into the Diocese of Tucson on May 8, 1897.
+The new diocese covered the entire Arizona Territory, along with parts of New Mexico and Texas.
 The pope named Bourgade as the first bishop of Tucson.
-During his two-year tenure as bishop, Bourgade established twelve schools and an orphanage and rebuilt the Cathedral of Saint Augustine.
-In 1899, Bourgade became archbishop of Santa Fe.
+During his two-year tenure as bishop, Bourgade established 12 schools and rebuilt the Cathedral of Saint Augustine.
+In 1899, Leo XIII appointed Bourgade as archbishop of Santa Fe.

+1900 to 2000

-The second bishop of Tucson was Henry Regis Granjon, beginning in 1900.
+Leo XII appointed Henry Regis Granjon as the second bishop of Tucson in 1900.
 In 1904, Granjon stated that his diocese included "...40,000 Catholics, 90,000 heretics and 30,000 infidels".
 In 1914, the Vatican erected the Diocese of El Paso, taking all the Texas counties from the Diocese of Tucson.
 Granjon died in 1922.

 To replace Granjon, Pope Pius XI named Daniel Gercke of the Archdiocese of Philadelphia as the next bishop of Tucson in 1923.
 In 1939, the Diocese of Gallup was created, taking all of the New Mexico territory from the Diocese of Tucson.
 Auxiliary Bishop Francis Joseph Green of Tucson was named coadjutor bishop of the diocese in early 1960.
 When Gercke retired that year after 37 years as bishop of Tucson, Green succeeded him.
+In 1961, the Sisters of St. Joseph opened St. Joseph's Hospital in Tucson.
+It is today Carondelet St. Joseph Hospital.

 Green began major restoration on St. Augustine's Cathedral in 1966, completing the effort in 1968.
-In 1969, the Vatican erected the Diocese of Phoenix, taking territory from the Diocese of Tucson.
+In 1969, the Vatican erected the Diocese of Phoenix, taking the Salt River Valley and Northern Arizona from the Diocese of Tucson.
 Green was instrumental in founding the Arizona Ecumenical Council, became an advocate of social justice, and provided ministries for African American, Native American and Hispanic Catholics.
-Green retired in 1981.
+Green retired as bishop of Tucson in 1981.

 Pope John Paul II appointed Auxiliary Bishop Manuel Moreno of Los Angeles as the next bishop of Tucson in 1982.
+The Sisters of St. Joseph in 1987 purchased Nogales Hospital in Nogales and renamed it Carondelet Holy Cross Hospital.

+2000 to present

-In 2001, the pope named Auxiliary Bishop Gerald Kicanas of the Archdiocese of Chicago as coadjutor bishop in Tucson.
+In 2001, the pope named Auxiliary Bishop Gerald Kicanas of the Archdiocese of Chicago as coadjutor bishop in Tucson to assist Moreno.
 After Moreno retired in 2003, Kicanas became the next bishop of Tucson.
-The Diocese of Tucson filed for Chapter 11 bankruptcy in September 2004, the second diocese to do so in US history.
-Kicanas retired in 2017.
+The Diocese of Tucson filed for Chapter 11 bankruptcy in September 2004 due to the sexual abuse claims against Catholic clergy, the second diocese to do so in American history.
+Kicanas retired as bishop of Tucson in 2017.

-Edward Weisenburger, formerly bishop of the Diocese of Salina, was named bishop of Tucson by Pope Francis in 2017.
-In October 2024, a fire destroyed a shed at St. Anthony of Padua Church in Casa Grande.
-The Federal Bureau of Investigation (FBI) were at the crime scene to verify if it was an act of arson.
+Bishop Edward Weisenburger of the Diocese of Salina, succeeded him that same year.
+In 2020, the Vatican approved Eusebio Kino as venerable, one step in the long process of canonization.
+After Weisenburger submitted his resignation as bishop of Tucson in 2025, Pope Leo XIV appointed James A. Misko as the next bishop of Tucson in December 2025.